Episode Title: Snail in K-Beauty Products – Ep-13

-However, perhaps surprisingly (given how famous Koreans have made it!) the use of snails in cosmetics and medicine is not new or unique to K-Beauty products.
+However, perhaps surprisingly (given how famous Koreans have made it!) the use of snails in cosmetics and medicine is not new or unique to K-Beauty.

-Traditional methods of harvesting snail mucin were cruel – the snails were essentially dunked in pots of water with salt, vinegar or other chemicals to force them to excrete mucin.
+Traditional methods of harvesting snail mucin were cruel.
+Snails were essentially dunked in pots of water with salt, vinegar or other chemicals to force them to excrete mucin.

 Thankfully, the methods for harvesting snail mucin have changed considerably.
 These days, there are a variety of “cruelty-free” methods of snail production and slime extraction.
 In fact, research shows that the quality of the mucin itself depends on breeders keeping good environmental conditions for their snails.

 As a result, breeders themselves regulate what the snails eat, how they are kept and how the slime is extracted.
 This also helps in certifying snail mucin products as cruelty-free.